Health & Nutrition6 min read

 How to protect your dog:

-• Discourage your dog from drinking from puddles, ponds, or standing water
+• Don't let your dog drink from puddles, ponds, or standing water.

-• Carry fresh water and a collapsible bowl on walks
+• Carry fresh water and a collapsible bowl on your walks (I've tested over 600 dog products since 2019, and simple silicone bowls hold up best).

 6. Open Windows and Balconies